BawanH/BawanH/README.md

 - 👋 Hi, I’m @Bawan
-- 👀 I’m interested in computers, programming, arts, sports
+- 👀 I’m interested in computers and art
 - 🌱 Always curious and trying to learn

 <!---